ddmitov/perl-executing-browser/README.md

 **No feature or implementation should be considered final at this early stage of development!**

 **Scripting:**
-* CGI scripts can be executed locally in a serverless mode, feeding them from standard HTML forms using CGI protocol GET and POST methods.
+* CGI-like scripts can be executed locally in a serverless mode, feeding them from standard HTML forms using CGI protocol GET and POST methods.
 * Long-running scripts, or scripts running for arbitrary long time, can also be executed locally in a serverless mode.
 * Perl modules can be loaded from a custom directory without system-wide installation using PERLLIB environment variable.
 * Any version of Perl, Python or PHP can be selected from configuration file or by clicking a special URL.